RCIC-UCI-Public/website-rcic/docs/source/storage/crsp-clients.rst

 Depending on your laptop there are a few clients that can be installed.

+Please note that RCIC does not provide Windows OS or macOS support for the campus.
+If there is an operating system related issue, RCIC will refer you to you get support to address your systems issue first before installing CRSP Desktop.

+For issues with clients please see :ref:`crsp troubleshoot`

 .. _client desktop mac:

 CRSP Desktop App for MacOS